blueharvest-alterra/Quality-Engginer/README.md

 - BDD Frameworks - Cucumber Test Suite, Serenity BDD

 ## Test Results
-- API Testing: On progress.
+- API Testing: 130 of 133 test success
-- Web Testing: On progress.
+- Web Testing: 41 of 59 test success
-- Mobile Testing: On progress.
+- Mobile Testing: 4 of 5 test success

 ## Setup
 To use this project locally, follow these steps: